UCL-SOM/data-engineering-21_21-individual-assignment-uceiatc/README.md

 # data-engineering-21_21-individual-assignment-uceiatc

-Gathering patent data from Google Patents and Patents View for analysis
+Gathering patent data from Google Patents and Patents View for analysis.